behaviour

 Behaviour Management: 30+ Habits of Effective teachers.

-Written in conjunction with a number of experienced educators from across special and mainstream education.
+Written in conjunction with several experienced educators from across special and mainstream education.
 The list of behaviour management strategies is not exhaustive.
-They should give you a good foundation on managing day-to-day behavioural issues.
-By habits we mean the day to day routines you develop in your classroom.
-Behaviour management in education is a key stress point and often a source of frustration to teachers.
+They should give you a good foundation for managing day-to-day behavioural issues in your classroom.
+By habits, we mean the day-to-day routines you develop in your classroom.
+Behaviour management in education is a key stress point and often a source of frustration for teachers.

 Advice relating to behaviour management ranges from “Teach fun lessons” to “Zero tolerance for any infringement.”.
 The most effective teachers use a range of strategies and behaviour management techniques.
 The three key strategies relate to building relationships with the children, setting clear expectations and routines and maintaining a consistent approach.